zdebruine/MMVAE/get-started/get-started.md

 ```

 ## Installation
-This repository can be installed with Pip by using one of the following commands:
+The repository can be installed with Pip by using one of the following commands:
 ```
 pip install git+https://github.com/zdebruine/D-MMVAE.git#egg=d-mmvae \
 --extra-index-url https://download.pytorch.org/whl/cu118